jbalado/point-based-mathematical-opening-input-retrieval/README.md

-# Point-based Mathematical Morphology
+# Point-based Mathematical Opening with Retrieval Input Data

-Created by Jesús Balado Frías, Peter van Oosterom, Lucía Díaz-Vilariño and Martijn Meijers.
+Created by Jesús Balado Frías, Peter van Oosterom, Lucía Díaz-Vilariño and Henrique Lorenzo.

 ## Introduction

-Mathematical morphology is a typical image processing technique.
-Its uses are diverse: shape detection, segmentation, measurement, filtering, hole filling, etc. The present code adapts the two main functions of mathematical morphology (erosion and dilation) for direct use in point clouds.
+Morphological opening is a very useful technique for segmentation.
+In this work we have adapted morphological opening to point clouds, and we have improved the previous version by preserving the original points (and attributes) and not generating new data.

 ## Work

-The designed method is described in the article ****Mathematical morphology directly applied to point cloud data****.
+The designed method is described in the article ****Mathematical opening with input retrieval data****.

 Before applying the code, reading the paper is highly recommended.

-It is available in Open Access at this [link](https://doi.org/10.1016/j.isprsjprs.2020.08.011).
+It is available in Open Access at this [link](Pendiente).

 ## Application
-The code consists of two fundamental functions: erosion and dilation.
-Both functions require two input point clouds with only geospatial (XYZ) coordinates:
+The code consists of two fundamental functions: erosion followed by dilation.
+The first fuction (erosion) require two input point clouds:
-* Point cloud input: composed of an Nx3 matrix, where N is the number of points.
-It is the objective point cloud of the dilatation or erosion process.
+* Point cloud input: composed of an NxA matrix, where N is the number of points and A the number of attributes, XYZ being the first three.
 * Point cloud strutcturing element: composed of an Nx3 matrix, where N is the number of points.
 It is the auxiliary point cloud that acts as a structuring element.

-The output is an eroded or dilated point cloud.
-The erosion and dilation functions can be combined to generate morphological openings and closings.
-In the example.m file, there is example code for using both functions.
+The output is a segmented point cloud.

 ## Citation
-Balado, J., Van Oosterom, P., Díaz-Vilariño, L., & Meijers, M. (2020).
-Mathematical morphology directly applied to point cloud data.
-ISPRS Journal of Photogrammetry and Remote Sensing, 168, 208-220.
+Pendiente